CaitQuigs/Portfolio/README.md

 <<<<<<< HEAD
 # README

 This application will display a portfolio of completed coding work for the user.
+The user's work examples will be displayed on cards with screenshots, application information and a link to the deployed project.

 Things you may want to cover: